14-inch MacBook Pro

 ● Magic Keyboard

-Apple's smallest professional computer is nearing its inevitable update after the 16-inch MacBook Pro and 2020 MacBook Air both saw updates this past year.
-A new 13-inch MacBook Pro with new processors, new keyboard, and other new features released on May 4, putting into question when a 14-inch MacBook Pro could potentially launch in 2020.
+Apple's smallest professional computer is nearing its inevitable redesign after the 16-inch MacBook Pro received a screen-size update in late 2019.
+A new 13-inch MacBook Pro with Apple Silicon released in November, putting into question when a 14-inch MacBook Pro could potentially launch in 2021.

 14-inch MacBook Pro Potential Features

-Rumors about Apple's unreleased products continually churn, and while they aren't always on the mark, the consensus often provides some insight into what may be released next.
-With the recent update to the 13-inch MacBook Pro, very little is known about what could come for the 14-inch refresh beyond the screen size update.
+Rumors about Apple's unreleased products continually churn, and while they aren't always on the mark, the consensus often provides some insight into what's next.
+With the recent update to the 13-inch MacBook Pro, very little is known about what could come for the 14-inch refresh beyond the screen-size update.

-After years of increased failure rates and reported stickiness and repeating keys, Apple has finally found a suitable replacement for the butterfly keyboard.
-The new Magic Keyboard features a new scissor-switch mechanism, which has 1mm of travel and is thought to be more resilient than its predecessor.
+After years of the butterfly keyboard's increased failure rates and reported stickiness and repeating keys, Apple finally found a suitable replacement in the 2020 MacBook updates.
+The Magic Keyboard uses a new scissor-switch mechanism, which has 1mm of travel and appears to be more resilient than its predecessor.

-The 13-inch MacBook Pro finally received this new keyboard in its 2020 refresh, and Apple will retain the mechanism for the late 2020 MacBook models.
+The 13-inch MacBook Pro finally received this new keyboard in its early 2020 refresh, and Apple retained the mechanism for the late 2020 MacBook models.
 It would return in the 14-inch model in 2021.

-As with the other Touch Bar MacBook Pro, the 14-inch model is expected to have the physical escape key.
+As with the other Touch Bar MacBook Pro, the 14-inch model is expected to include a physical escape key.
 User frustration over a digital escape key, one without tactile feedback that could disappear during use, must have been heard loud and clear.

 Each device with a Magic Keyboard has keys that are spaced slightly further apart for better ergonomics.
-There is a distinctive click to the keyboard but is not as loud as the 2016 butterfly mechanism.
+There is a distinctive click to the keyboard, but it is not as loud as the 2016 butterfly mechanism.

 Rumors point to a 14.1-inch Retina Display.
 This is the size you would get from slightly extending the screen into the current bezel space of the 13-inch, which provides a more immersive experience without affecting the physical size of the MacBook Pro itself.

-Since the other specifications of the 16-inch screen did not change, it is unlikely the 14-inch will either.
-500 nits of brightness with a P3 color gamut is still well placed in a professional laptop, however.
+Since the other specifications of the 16-inch screen did not change, it is unlikely the 14-inch one will either.
+500 nits of brightness with a P3 color gamut is still well-placed in a professional laptop.

 Some rumors point to a 2020 MacBook Pro refresh with Mini LED.
-The 14-inch MacBook Pro that is expected in May could have such screen technology, alongside a refreshed 16-inch, but it is unlikely.
+The 14-inch MacBook Pro that is expected in May could have such screen technology, alongside a refreshed 16-inch model, but that is unlikely.
 Mini LED could still show up in 2021 across several Apple product updates.